1. Statement

 5.1 Safeguarding and student welfare and wellbeing

-Students with Special Educational Needs and Disabilities (SEND) are supported by our Designated Safeguarding Lead and SEND team.
-This support team will liaise with and advise teachers and other members of staff on how to manage behavioural issues and offer support for students to help them cope with similar situations in future.
-Please refer to the SEND and Access Arrangements Policy.
+Attendance registers will indicate whether teachers should be aware of students with SEND.
+Where appropriate, the DSL will liaise with and advise teachers and other members of staff on how to manage behavioural issues and offer support for students to help them cope with similar situations in future.

 6. Promoting good behaviour and rewards

-Ashbourne encourages students to set and maintain the highest standards of behaviour, which include full attendance and completing all set work to the best of their ability and within the given deadlines.
+Ashbourne encourages and expects students to set and maintain the highest standards of behaviour, which include full and punctual attendance, the timely completion of all set work to the best of their ability and respect for the College and its community.

 6.1 Student Council

-Students have the opportunity to be elected or chosen as leaders for their year group to Ashbourne’s Student Council, where they will be expected to lead by example and play a key role in supporting their fellow students to create a culture of responsibility.
+Students have the opportunity to be elected or chosen as leaders for Ashbourne’s Student Council, where they will be expected to lead by example, including work ethic, and play a key role in supporting their fellow students to create a culture of responsibility.

-Each member of the Student Council will be allocated a key role throughout the year, to develop their leadership and management skills, in addition to representing the College and taking part in events such as parents evenings, open evenings, arts and audition events.
+Each member of the Student Council will be allocated a key role throughout the year to develop their leadership and management skills, in addition to representing the College and taking part in events such as parents evenings, open evenings and audition events.

 It is important to establish certain ground rules to ensure good order and to create a pleasant, respectful and safe environment for both staff and students.
 There are four core and compulsory rules concerning academic matters at Ashbourne; students must:

-The Code of Conduct and expected behaviour set out in this policy shall also apply, in appropriate circumstances, to students when they are away from College premises and outside the jurisdiction of the College, for example during half term and in the holidays.
-Any student’s conduct which affects the welfare of a member or members of the College community or which could bring the College into disrepute is a matter for College discipline.
+The code of conduct and expected behaviour set out in this policy shall also apply, in appropriate circumstances, to students when they are away from College premises and outside the jurisdiction of the College, for example during half term and in the holidays.
+Any student’s conduct which affects the welfare of a member or members of the College community or which could bring the College into disrepute will be treated as a discipline matter.

 8. Dress code

 Ashbourne encourages students to be confident and independent so they are well prepared for the next stages of their academic and professional lives.
-This includes how they dress, which is why there is no formal dress code at the College.
-Students are expected to establish a careful balance between personal expression and suitability in choosing what to wear in a learning and working environment.
+There is no formal dress code at the College however students are expected to establish a careful balance between personal expression and suitability in choosing what to wear in a learning and working environment.
 This means wearing attire that is appropriate for such environments whenever students are on College premises, field trips, work placements or at other events and activities where they are seen to be representing the College.

 As opinions and tastes vary so widely, and to avoid students being sent home to change, below is a short, but not exhaustive, guide to what the College constitutes as inappropriate attire for a learning and working environment: